IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 # {Platform} {ComponentTitle} Row Selection

 The {ProductName} Row Selection feature in {Platform} {ComponentTitle} allows users to interactively select, highlight, or deselect a single or multiple rows of data.
-There are several selection modes available in the `Grid`:
+There are several selection modes available in the `{ComponentTitle}`:
 - None Selection
 - Multiple Selection
 - Single Selection